apache/incubator-taverna-server/usage.md

 *getRunBundle*

-> Get the run bundle for a workflow run, which is only present if provenance generation is enabled (see *getRunGenerateProvenance*).
+> **GET** the run bundle for a workflow run, which is only present if provenance generation is enabled (see *getRunGenerateProvenance*).
 Note that this method uses a transfer format that supports the use of MTOM.

 *getRunGenerateProvenance*

-> Get whether the run bundle for a workflow run (which contains the provenance information) will be generated.
+> **GET** whether the run bundle for a workflow run (which contains the provenance information) will be generated.
 Note that the system administrator can set the default value of this abstract property.

 *setRunGenerateProvenance*